 We should all be striving for excellent oral health by maintaining a good dental hygiene routine.
 However, this is especially important for anyone wearing braces or clear aligners!
 By following the guidelines and tips we’ve listed above, you’ll be able to keep your mouth in tip-top shape as we work to straighten your smile.

 Do you have any questions or concerns about your orthodontic care?
 Would you like to learn more about how you can improve your oral health?
-Get in touch with us today to schedule a FREE initial consultation or follow-up appointment with Dr. Joel, Dr. Charles, Dr. Jeffrey and the rest of our talented team.
+Get in touch with us today to schedule a FREE initial consultation or follow-up appointment with Dr. Joel, Dr. Charles, and the rest of our talented team.
 We look forward to seeing your smile!